Goodpasture Syndrome Workup

 In a comparison study of 4 immunoassay-based anti-GBM antibody kits, all the assays showed comparably good sensitivity (94.7-100.0%), whereas specificity varied considerably (90.9-100.0%).
 The recombinant antigen fluorescence immunoassay demonstrated the best sensitivity/specificity.[9]

-A study by Yang et al indicated that high levels of circulating anti-GBM antibodies against the epitopes EA and EB may occur in patients whose renal disease is more severe and that these patients have a worse prognosis than patients with lower levels of these antibodies.[10]
+A study by Yang et al indicated that higher levels of circulating anti-GBM antibodies against the epitopes EA and EB occurred in patients whose renal disease was more severe and that these patients had a worse prognosis.
+Correlation was noted between the levels of anti-GBM antibodies and the serum creatinine at diagnosis and the presence of oliguria.
+Correlation existed between the percentage of crescents on biopsy and levels of antibodies, but it was significant only for anti-EA antibodies (P< .05).
+[26]

 Antineutrophilic Cytoplasmic Antibody Testing

-Cytoplasmic ANCA (c-ANCA) and perinuclear ANCA (p-ANCA), seen in the images below, are prevalent equally.
+Cytoplasmic ANCA (c-ANCA) and perinuclear ANCA (p-ANCA) are seen in the images below.

-Perinuclear antineutrophilic cytoplasmic antibodies (p-ANCA), which can appear in Goodpasture syndrome, are also observed in Churg-Strauss vasculitis and occasionally in Wegener granulomatosis.
-In a substantial proportion of patients with crescentic glomerulonephritis (CGN), both anti-GBM antibodies and antineutrophil cytoplasmic antibodies (ANCAs) with specificity for myeloperoxidase (MPO-ANCA) are detected.[11]
-In patients with both anti-GBM antibodies and MPO-ANCAs, histological findings differ from those of patients with anti-GBM antibodies only.
+In the majority of double-positive patients, the ANCAs have specificity for myeloperoxidase (MPO-ANCA).
+[30, 31] In patients with both anti-GBM antibodies and MPO-ANCAs, histological findings differ from those of patients with anti-GBM antibodies only.
 The renal survival in these patients is similar to anti-GBM–positive patients and is worse compared with patients with MPO-ANCAs only.

 Chest Radiograph